wixplosives/stylable.io/docs/guides/walkthrough/class.md

 <!-- ## map style to view -->

-Most basic building block of stylable, used to mark elements on the DOM, so those could in turn be targetted and styled via our CSS
+Most basic building block of stylable, used to mark elements on the DOM, so those could in turn be targeted and styled via our CSS

 ## CSS classes